-- The Section 75W seeks to modify the approved consent for Stage 3 and 4 of the mixed use development at 14-22 Wentworth Street & 19-21 South Steyne, Manly (Application # MP10\0159).
-The changes to the stage of the development (Stage 3 and 4) has the potential for approximately 58 apartments, 3,400m GFA of commercial area and two (2) levels of basement car parking.
-It is noted that 50 parking spaces are provided as part of Stage 1 and 2 of the development, and that the modified concept plans accommodate a total of 226 car parking spaces, with therefore 176 net additional car parking spaces for the development. - The modification seeks to remove the second vehicular access that was included as part of the Concept Plan Approval Scheme (MP10\0159), with the whole development utilising the vehicular access constructed during Stage 1 and 2 of the development.
+- The Section 75W seeks to modify the approved consent for Stage 3 and 4 of the mixed use development at 14-22 Wentworth Street & 19-21 South Steyne, Manly (Application # MP10_0159).
+The changes to the stage of the development (Stage 3 and 4) has the potential for approximately 58 apartments, 3,400m2 GFA of commercial area and two (2) levels of basement car parking.
+It is noted that 50 parking spaces are provided as part of Stage 1 and 2 of the development, and that the modified concept plans accommodate a total of 226 car parking spaces, with therefore 176 net additional car parking spaces for the development. -) The modification seeks to remove the second vehicular access that was included as part of the Concept Plan Approval Scheme (MP10_0159), with the whole development utilising the vehicular access constructed during Stage 1 and 2 of the development.
 The relocation of a pedestrian crossing is also sought to be removed from the approved consent as the removal of the second vehicular access would result in the pedestrian crossing being able to be retained. - The subject site is well connected to the public transport network with reliable access to regular bus and ferry services.
-These, along with existing pedestrian and cycle links, ensure the site is ideally situated for a high density residential and commercial development as it provides a good opportunity to encourage future tenants / visitors / staff to use sustainable transport modes. - The modified concept plans accommodate 226 parking spaces, including maintaining the existing 50 parking spaces for Royal Far West facility The total car parking provision will meet the parking demands of the development and is therefore considered acceptable.
-It is noted that parking allocation will be assessed to meet the suitable demands of all uses at a later DA stage. - In relation to traffic impacts of the development, the expected net traffic distribution around the site is presented in Section 7.2 and shows minor additions at each intersection.
-SIDRA 9 Intersection modelling can be conducted at a later DA stage (if required).
+These, along with existing pedestrian and cycle links, ensure the site is ideally situated for a high density residential and commercial development as it provides a good opportunity to encourage future tenants / visitors / staff to use sustainable transport modes. -) The modified concept plans accommodate 226 parking spaces, including maintaining the existing 50 parking spaces for Royal Far West facility The total car parking provision will meet the parking demands of the development and is therefore considered acceptable.
+It is noted that parking allocation will be assessed to meet the suitable demands of all uses at a later DA stage. -) The proposed \$75W modification would result in a net decrease in traffic generation of 32 to 65 vehicles during the morning and evening peak hour period, respectively.
+Therefore, the proposal would provide a traffic generation less than that of the approved concept and is a benefit to the public with the surrounding road network expected to experience less vehicles as a result of the proposed \$75W modification.